kw90/naoqi-opencv-tictactoe/play_ttt.md

 ℹ️ wait for all modules to be loaded (all 143 of them)

-3. Launch web server to host the game field that is retrieved by Peppers tablet `cd ~/source/naoqi-opencv-tictactoe/TicTacToe/html/html && python3 -m http.server`
+3. Launch web server to host the game field that is retrieved by Peppers tablet `cd TicTacToe/html/html && python3 -m http.server`

 4. Launch VNC and see if field is clearly visible by Peppers camera `cd ~/source/docker-pepper && ./run.sh`

 5. (Launch image server to see debug CV images)
-`cd ~/source/naoqi-opencv-tictactoe/TicTacToe/debug_images && python imageme.py 8080`
+`cd ./TicTacToe/debug_images && python2 imageme.py 8080`
 -> Open browser at localhost:8080 and use auto-refresh extension

 5. Launch game
-`cd ~/source/naoqi-opencv-tictactoe && ./run.sh`
+`./run.sh`